spacefill/rest-api-tutorial/README.md

 Before to build and execute HTTP request, you need to take some data in https://app.spacefill.fr

 - Your API Token
+- The warehouse id where you want store your merchandises

 Before create a `orders`, we need to create some `master-items`: